 Can't I get this done cheaper?

-Maybe! $1000/day is not cheap, but it's also not expensive compared to what a decent consultancy is going to charge.
-Because Lithic is relatively new (founded July 2019), our rates are still pretty low.
-We can pretty confidently say that you simply will not be able to get equally high-quality work done for less.
+Maybe!
+We know we're not cheap, but cost is relative, software is expensive, and experienced, competent contractors are rare.
+We can confidently say that you will not be able to get equally high-quality work done for less.
 You can probably get lower-quality work for cheaper, or comparable-quality work for more money (and, of course, definitely lower-quality work for more money).

 In some cases, you may have a problem that can be solved with some software customization (e.g. CMS theming) rather than custom software.
 We can recommend other consultancies or agencies that would be able to do great work at a lower cost than we can.
 And for certain types of problems, you may be able to solve them yourself using "No Code" solutions, like Webflow or Bubble.